-The topics covered by this module will be expanded to include energy subsidy reform in resource-rich countries.
+The topics covered by this module will be expanded to include energy subsidy reform in resourcerich countries.
 While the energy subsidy issue is not unique to resource-rich countries, the use of these subsidies tends to be more pronounced in resource-rich countries.
 Therefore, it is important in considering the macro-fiscal issues in a resource-rich country to also consider the extent of energy subsidies and the scope for their reform.
 The current fall in oil prices also provides an opportunity for countries to reduce their energy subsidies.
 The IMF is a leader in the area of energy subsidy reform, having undertaken extensive research on the issue and developed the widely used country subsidy database.

 The TA on energy subsidies also links with the IMF's broader work on climate change.
 This includes work on the size and macroeconomic impact of energy subsidies, as well as work on carbon taxes or tax-like policies to address climate change.
-However, TA on carbon taxation would be post-tax subsidies for petroleum as a share of GDP, all are resource-rich countries.
+However, TA on carbon taxation would be outside the scope of the MNRW2, given its particular mandate and the scope to provide this TA through other instruments.